The City Of Munich Now Wants To Abandon Linux And Switch Back to Windows

 Unless, highly unlikely, Adobe were to release the source code for Photoshop, that is not possible for the Linux community to "figure out".
 Only Adobe could do that.

+Making software easy to use is all about having a good intuitive ui, nothing to do with source code.

+The GP wants Photoshop itself for Linux, not a clone with a good UI.

-They were mostly alone, continue to be alone (Score:3)
+They were mostly alone, continue to be alone (Score:4, Informative)

 I'm sure the founders of the LiMux project thought that by 2017 the YotLD had long since come and gone, that mainstream drivers and software would be there almost by default at near zero cost.
 The latest stats from StatCounter says that worldwide Linux has 1.55% desktop OS market share.
 Even if I pick Germany which is a very pro-Linux market it's 3.46%.
 From a local politician's view I can understand that it looks like an endless uphill battle, regardless of the actual merits of the OS there will be far more solutions for Windows.
 It's just a fact of running an obscure solution.